► CAR's guide to snow and winter tyres

 In the snow, winter tyres are an obvious option.
 They make for safer, more confident driving, and they improve grip significantly – but they’re also a gamble.
 Sure, we often have a cold snap in a typical British winter – but you can't bank on it.
 It takes just one mild winter (like 2020's) for you to question the extra expense of buying an additional set of rubber.

 Cars can become notoriously unruly on winter boots, with vehicles closer to the performance end of things – like a DB11 AMR, for example – spinning the wheels in fourth.

 In snow and cold weather, a seasonal rubber compound, chunkier tread and sypes work well – but they don't behave as they should if it's really mild and above the optimum operating range.
 We've driven numerous cars shod with winter tyres that have a chunkier ride quality, woollier steering and slippier handling in certain conditions.

 It’s a complicated argument and one that comes down to your budget, and the predicted weather for the next few months.
-In colder countries, getting winter tyres is an easy decision, but in our – not quite arctic but somehow worse – British climate, we can’t even rely on a cold snap.
-That leaves your budget – so if you can afford to get them, we’d suggest you do – for safety more than anything else.
+In colder countries, getting winter tyres is an easy decision, but in our more temperate British climate, we can’t even rely on a cold snap.